-Soft Homemade Pretzels, German-style, some easy and so delicious bites that are fail-proof.
+Homemade Soft Pretzels, German-style, some easy and so delicious bites that are fail-proof.
 They make a great snack, either with kids or grown-ups.
 No need to wait for a Christmas fair to enjoy some heavenly warm pretzels, these homemade pretzels can be enjoyed all year round from the comfort of your own home.
-The pretzels are buttery and salted, but the recipe can be tweaked to be either savoury or sweet.

 Looking for some bites to munch on?
 I've got you covered.
 My homemade pretzels are absolutely fantastic.
 Planning a picnic when the weather is nice?
 Need something to eat in between meals?
 Or maybe just a snack to get you going on those way too long office hours?